ChenxuLi2001/Group-7-Project-3/README.md

 2. According to requirements.txt, prepare the python environment and libraries.
 3. Run the scripts according to the order showed in main.py file.
 4. Open the dashboard.html to check the results.

-## Project 3 Description

-This project represents the final stage of our multi-phase pipeline analyzing FSRDC-related research outputs.
-It involved consolidating datasets from eight independent student groups, each of which explored top researchers, institutions, and topics using different methodologies.

-Our primary objective was to develop a scalable, validated, and enriched dataset that could serve as a unified foundation for advanced analysis.
-To achieve this, we engineered a robust Python pipeline that:

-- Normalized and deduplicated data from over 39,000 raw records
-- Applied fuzzy matching and TF-IDF similarity to validate project affiliations
-- Enriched incomplete entries using the CrossRef and OpenAlex APIs
-- Merged final results with official metadata from ResearchOutputs.xlsx

 We then conducted a series of analytical tasks using Python: